aal55/Mini-Project-1/section3.md

 Forking is a feature on GitHub that allows a user to take a copy of someone else's repository and use it for their own personal use with the ability to make pull requests.
 Cloning is a Git concept extremely similar to forking, with the main difference being that cloning allows a person to make an unconnected copy of a repository to place in a directory of their choosing.

 ## Branches
+Branches allow users to work on separate tasks in a project.
+For every Git repository, there is a master branch, which functions as the source branch where changes are finalized.
+From then on, a user can create their own branch (essentially a copy of the master branch) where they can work on their designated assignments separate from everyone else contributing to the repository.
+By giving everyone their own separate workspace instead of piling everything in the master branch, branching helps ensure that multiple contributors don't interfere with each other's work.

 ## Pull Request